syncfusion-content/blazor-docs/blazor/file-manager/read-from-physical-file-system-provider.md

 ---
 layout: post
-title: Reading files in Blazor FileManager with Physical service | Syncfusion
+title: Reading file in Blazor FileManager with Physical service | Syncfusion
 description: Checkout and learn here all about read operation of Syncfusion Blazor FileManager component with physical service and more.
 platform: Blazor
 control: File Manager